gengirish/database-connection-pool/detailed-prompt.md

-# Database Connection Pool Configuration - Detailed Prompt
+# Database Connection Pool Configuration - LLM Query

-## Project Overview
+## Task Request

-This project demonstrates the implementation of a high-performance database connection pool using HikariCP (the default connection pool in Spring Boot 2+) in a Spring Boot application.
-The implementation focuses on optimizing database connectivity through proper configuration of key performance and reliability properties, comprehensive testing, and production-ready monitoring.
+Please create a high-performance database connection pool implementation using HikariCP (the default connection pool in Spring Boot 2+) in a Spring Boot application.
+The implementation should focus on optimizing database connectivity through proper configuration of key performance and reliability properties, comprehensive testing, and production-ready monitoring.

-## Implemented Features
+## Requirements to Implement

 ### 1. **HikariCP Configuration Properties**

+Please configure HikariCP with the following properties:

 - **Production Configuration** (`application.properties`):